Synchrotron X-ray diagnostics of cutoff shape of nonthermal electron spectrum at young supernova remnants: Summary and Discussion

 \subsubsection{RX~J1713.7$-$3946}

-Tanaka et al.~(\cite{tanaka08}) presented results of {\it Suzaku} observation of RX~J1713.7$-$3946.
-XIS and HXD onboard {\it Suzaku} detected X-rays from this SNR in 0.4--12~keV and 12--40~keV bands, and measured photon indices in these bands are $2.39\pm0.01$ and $3.2\pm0.1$, respectively.
+Tanaka et al.~(\cite{tanaka08}) presented results from {\it Suzaku} observations of RX~J1713.7$-$3946.
+XIS and HXD, onboard {\it Suzaku}, detected X-rays from this SNR in 0.4--12~keV and 12--40~keV bands, and measured photon indices in these bands to be $2.39\pm0.01$ and $3.2\pm0.1$, respectively.
 We adopt these values as 2--10~keV and 10--50~keV photon indices, respectively.
-Furthermore, using the results of spectral analysis of Tanaka et al.~(\cite{tanaka08}), we calculate the energy flux of the whole SNR as $F(2-10~{\rm keV})=(4.59\pm0.04)\times10^{-10}$erg~s$^{-1}$cm$^{-2}$ and $F(10-80~{\rm keV})=(1.32\pm0.05)\times10^{-10}$erg~s$^{-1}$cm$^{-2}$, which lead to the flux ratio, $R_2 = 3.5\pm0.2$.
-Derived value of $R_2$ and the adopted 2--10~keV photon index lies on theoretical lines in Fig.~\ref{fig3}, which implies that the X-ray emission is the synchrotron radiation.
+Furthermore, using the results of spectral analysis from Tanaka et al.~(\cite{tanaka08}), we calculate the energy flux of the whole SNR as $F(2-10~{\rm keV})=(4.59\pm0.04)\times10^{-10}$erg~s$^{-1}$cm$^{-2}$ and $F(10-80~{\rm keV})=(1.32\pm0.05)\times10^{-10}$erg~s$^{-1}$cm$^{-2}$, which lead to the flux ratio, $R_2 = 3.5\pm0.2$.
+The derived value of $R_2$ and the adopted 2--10~keV photon index are on theoretical lines in Fig.~\ref{fig3}, which implies that the X-ray emission is the synchrotron radiation.